CHAPTERS 49-51

 Richard nodded along with his partner, trying to swallow the tightness in his throat.
 “Also, there’s another prisoner James and Heather wanted to break out.
 So the extraction would need to be for three people, if we can manage it.”

-Ganymede blinked and Kaczmarek’s lean face broke out into a surprised grin.
+Ganymede blinked and Kaczmarek’s lean face broke out into an impressed grin.

-“Not that specific,” Sue said.
+“Not that specific,” Su said.
 “But Heather might, if she’s in a position to check in.”

-Sue handed over a folder from her bag containing a stack of printed pages, which held the contents of the flash drive Henry Benson had given them.
+Su handed over a folder from her bag containing a stack of printed pages, which held the contents of the flash drive Alice Benson had given them.
 “The defector we spoke with gave us this.
-He told us as much as he could, but he hasn’t been near Empetrum in three years.”
+They told us as much as they could, but they haven’t been near Empetrum in three years.”

 Ganymede flipped through the pages while Kaczmarek read over his shoulder, arms crossed.
 Richard held his breath as the speakers for the Conxence read up on the nightmare lab he and his family had been pitted against.